 Developing organizational peer learning networks can be a massive challenge for large companies with multiple locations as employee groups are situated in geographical silos.
 In some cases, the right mentor for Dave in Texas might be Deborah in Toronto.
 It can sometimes be impossible to locate the right mentor/mentee pairings as well as connect them.
 Mentorly enables HR teams to develop a company-wide system of employee profiles, and intelligently match them with other employees in any location with intelligent matching algorithms.
 There are a variety of ways to set the criteria, and establishing the appropriate peer learning ecosystems for every employee is no longer like attempting to find a needle in a haystack.
 Teach, guide, and re-skill as needed!
 Future-proof your organization through smart employee ecosystems with Mentorly.

-To learn more about our insights on peer to peer learning, and what a Mentorly deployment can do for your organization, please contact us today!
+To learn more about our insights on peer-to-peer learning, and what a Mentorly deployment can do for your organization, get in touch!